paralogismos/qris/README.md

 # qris
-A Simple Tool for Parsing Quotations
+A Simple Tool for Creating RIS Files

+Qris is designed to process annotated quotations into RIS format.
+The tool can accept either `.txt` or `.docx` files as input.
+The input files may contain any number of source citations, and each source may be associated with any number of quotes.
+Each quote is processed into a RIS citation record; the RIS records are collected into `.ris` output files.

+The input annotation format is specific to a particular use case.
+Feel free to fork this project if it would be a useful beginning for another use case.

 ## Simple Installation
 Drop the `qris.exe` binary into the `/Windows/System32/` folder.

 ## Using the Tool
-Open a terminal box.
+Open a terminal window.

 You can type `qris` , `qris -h`, or `qris -help` to see the following help menu:

 ```
-$ qris -help
+$ ./qris.exe -help
 Usage of qris:
   -b string
         Path to a directory containing files to be parsed, absolute or relative.